latifmakarim/NeuralNetwork-BurnRate/README.md

 # NeuralNetwork-BurnRate
-From this analysis, I would like to predict Burn Rate with Neural Network.
+From this analysis, I would do exploratory data analysis and predict the target which is Burn Rate with Neural Network.